WiredPulse/McAfee_ePO/HIPs_Rules/README.md

 2) Unzip the respository<br>
 3) Navigate to the McAfee ePO web console and log in<br>
 4) Click Menu -> Policy -> Policy Catalog<br>
+5) Select Host Intrusion Prevention: IPS from within the Product drop-down area<br>
-5) Click 'Import'<br>
+6) Click 'Import'<br>
-6) Click 'Choose'and select the Custom_HIPS_Rules.xml file within the McAfee_ePO-master\HIPs_Rules folder <br>
+7) Click 'Choose'and select the Custom_HIPS_Rules.xml file within the McAfee_ePO-master\HIPs_Rules folder <br>
-7) Click OK twice<br>
+8) Click OK twice<br>
-8) Click on the entry labeled "Custom_HIPs_Rules"<br>
+9) Click on the entry labeled "Custom_HIPs_Rules"<br>
-9) Under the 'Type' dropdown at the top of the screen, select 'Custom'<br>
+10) Under the 'Type' dropdown at the top of the screen, select 'Custom'<br>
-10) The custom rules are shown.
+11) The custom rules are shown.
 From here you can adjust them as you see fit.
 Once done, add the newly add Custom_HIPs_Rules policy to a container within System Tree.<br>

 <br><br>
 # Rule Contents and Descriptions: